elastic/integrations/packages/missile_map/docs/README.md

 | `destination_label`           | Label at the destination location                                  | Optional          |               |
 | `pulse_at_source`             | If true, the pulse begins at the source instead of the destination | Optional          | `false`       |

+> **Note:** These fields can be added or modified using `Custom pipeline`.
+[Read more](https://www.elastic.co/guide/en/fleet/current/data-streams-pipeline-tutorial.html).

 ---

 ## Usage

 The Missile Map visualization can be added to other dashboards in two ways:

-### 1. Duplicate the Entire Dashboard
+### 1. Duplicate the Dashboard
 - Click the **Duplicate** button in the top-right corner of the dashboard.
-- A clone of the dashboard will be created for your customizations.
+- A clone of the dashboard will be created for your customization.

 ### 2. Copy Visualization to a Dashboard
 - Click the three dots in the top-right corner of the visualization and select **Copy to Dashboard**.